-Posted on 6 months ago by Gerry Kennedy
+Posted on about 6 years ago by Gerry Kennedy

 The U.K. government wants to strike a deal to boost the productivity of the life science sector.
 Officials have called on business and academia to team up and pitch proposals for how the increasingly interventionist government can fix the problems they face.

 Work on drafting such proposals is already underway.
 Prime Minister Theresa May and colleagues, including former life sciences minister George Freeman, only publicly signaled the government's willingness to pen deals this week when they published their industrial strategy.
 But with the life science sector having organized to try to shape Brexit negotiations, it is one of five industries already working to strike a “sector deal” with the government.